badlydrawnrob/print-first-css/README.md

 - With hashes, [source order matters](https://github.com/stylus/stylus/issues/2136), so we set some sensible `$default-` values to make them easier to override.
   - Override the hashes, **not** the `$default-`s!

+### Typography

+All typography aligns to a Material Design `4sp/px` grid.
+Each of the headings have their own line-height.
+To achieve a perfect alignment to our base `24sp/px` line-height, you'll need to change the `margin-bottom` on headings, as well as any other elements you might like to align.

+- Use `baseline-grid()` and `$spacing.x` to align your components

 ## Installation